 Technology is rapidly evolving, providing great opportunities for businesses to improve processes and communication, however it comes with its challenges as these constant changes also open up opportunities for criminals.

-To help you stay on top of the latest cyber threats and what you can do to protect yourself and your business online, we’ve pulled together some useful information.
+To help you stay on top of the latest cyber threats and what you can do to protect yourself and your business online, Smart Computers have pulled together some useful information.
 This information will educate you in the necessary steps you need to take or tighten up on.

 It’s important to note that this isn’t an exhaustive list, as previously mentioned this environment is ever changing and evolving, however this information will improve your current level of understanding, help you spot advances and changes and improve the protection of your systems, business and your customers.